XRPL-Labs/XUMM-SDK/README.md

 ##### Sdk.getNftokenDetail()

+> This method is only available when using the SDK in a `JWT` context!

 The `getNftokenDetail` method allows you to get basic XLS20 token information as fetched/parsed/cached for you by the XUMM backend.